Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 - Finally, we built and configured the chart itself

-Along the way, we learnt that Excel stores dates as numbers and how to convert dates to numbers and back again.
+Along the way, we learned that Excel stores dates as numbers and how to convert dates to numbers and back again.
 We also experimented with Chart Layouts and 3-D effects.

-I hope that you have enjoyed reading this hub and have found it useful and informative.
-As always, creating something new provides you with insight and further understanding of Excel and I hope that you have learnt as much as I did along the way.
+I hope that you have enjoyed reading this article and have found it useful and informative.
+As always, creating something new provides you with insight and further understanding of Excel and I hope that you have learned as much as I did along the way.
 Please feel free to leave any comments you may have below.

 © 2013 Robbie C Wilson